jesuisjohan/Dino-Phaser/readme.md

     ├── package.json
 ```

-The contents of this template is the basic [Phaser 3 getting started example](http://phaser.io/tutorials/getting-started-phaser3/part5).
+The contents of this game is the basic [Phaser 3 getting started example](http://phaser.io/tutorials/getting-started-phaser3/part5).

-This template assumes you will want to organize your code into multiple files and use TypeScript.
+This game assumes you will want to organize your code into multiple files and use TypeScript.

 TypeScript files are intended for the `src` folder. `main.ts` is the entry point referenced by `index.html`.